 Wearing your sling:

 Your sling can be worn for comfort.
+You can take it off to wash, dress and exercise.
+It does not need to be worn at night.
 You should stop using your sling as soon as possible.

 Exercise and activity: